lifer thick, clotted water + pōl Old English Gaelic (a) pool. Population - 496,770.

 This more familiar form wouldn't fully open for business until 1978 although some of the finishing touches are more modern.
 That makes for quite a gap from the initial 1903 design submitted by, yes, yet another competition winner.

-With the rain relenting, it's not too far a trot to the city centre passing the colourful entrance gate to Liverpool's China Town on the way.
+With the rain relenting, it's not too far a trot to the centre passing the colourful entrance gate to Liverpool's China Town on the way.

-There's a right eye catcher along Renshaw Street and Grand Central Hall has functioned as some form of fleshpot since 1905.
+There's a right eye catcher along Renshaw Street, and Grand Central Hall has functioned as some form of fleshpot since 1905.

 Following stints as a take your pick from any combination of cinema\performance venue\nightclub\boutique shopping\street food supplier, it is now branded as the 'Irish Village'.
 Three-quarters of Liverpool's population can claim a direct, Irish family connection, they say, and this is where they all live.

 That's a joke, hey we're just trying to have a bit craic here, but there are four Irish-themed pubs occupying the ample space.
-Nelly Foley has a double presence in the city although that's not thought to be the same Nelly Foley who lectures in medicine in Melbourne.
+Nelly Foley has a double presence in the city although she's not thought to be the same Nelly Foley who lectures in medicine in Melbourne.

 Maybe we've been going to the wrong places but in our experience it's not so much mighty more merely convivial.